Aged Care Assessment Team (ACAT) – the Gateway to Aged Care Services

 The ACAT member will visit you in your home, or hospital if required, and discuss how well you are managing in your day-to-day life.
 It is entirely appropriate, and we think advantageous in many cases, to have a friend or carer with you during the assessment.

-ACAT assessments involve a comprehensive assessment of an individual's physical, medical, psychological and social needs, and they identify whether individuals have activity limitations in 10 specific activities; self-care, movement, moving around, communication, health care tasks, transport, social or community participation, domestic duties, meal preparation and home maintenance.
+|ACAT assessments involve a comprehensive assessment of an individual's physical, medical, psychological and social needs, and they identify whether individuals have activity limitations in 10 specific activities; self-care, movement, moving around, communication, health care tasks, transport, social or community participation, domestic duties, meal preparation and home maintenance.|

-The intention is to arrange the best care for your particular circumstances, and therefore you should aim to be as open and transparent with the team member as possible, including providing access to your medical records and history prior to any meeting, if that is requested and is acceptable to you.
+The intention is to arrange the best care for your particular circumstances, and therefore your aim to be as open and transparent with the team member as possible, including providing access to your medical records and history prior to any meeting, if that is requested and is acceptable to you.

-You can expect that the ACAT member will, during the course of any assessment, cover the following ground
+You can expect that the ACAT member will, during the course of any assessment, cover the following ground;

-- ask you if you wish to apply for approval to receive certain aged care services - they will explain the range of service options to you and, if you do want to apply, ask you to complete and sign an application form
+- Ask you if you wish to apply for approval to receive certain aged care services - they will explain the range of service options to you and, if you do want to apply, ask you to complete and sign an application form

-- ask you questions about your day-to-day living activities and if you need help with all or some of them - they will also discuss your general health and any specific health conditions; to assist in determining what assistance you require, and what type.
+- Ask you questions about your day-to-day living activities and if you need help with all or some of them - they will also discuss your general health and any specific health conditions; to assist in determining what assistance you require, and what type.

-- discuss whether they believe more support at home is the preferred approach, or whether they think you might be better supported in an aged care home
+- Discuss whether they believe more support at home is the preferred approach, or whether they think you might be better supported in an aged care home

-- provide you with general information about support services that may be available in your local area.
+- Provide you with general information about support services that may be available in your local area.

 When you undertake an ACAT Assessment is going to be very dependent upon your personal circumstances and the advice of health professionals.
-However, to provide some indication of when assessments and ACAT approvals are provided, in terms of certain age groups see the chart below and note this includes Assessments resulting in approval for residential aged care only.
+However, to provide some indication of when assessments and ACAT approvals are provided, in terms of certain age groups, see the chart below and note this includes Assessments resulting in approval for residential aged care only.
 The mean age is over 80 years of age and the single largest age group are individuals aged over 85.